Jack-Q/blog/source/_posts/2017-02-23-javaee-training-note-day-04.md

  The latter can be acquired from WebJars.
 The maven coordination required is `org.webjars:stomp-websocket:2.3.3`.

-Then the message can be handled in genaral Spring MVC Controlller.
+Then the message can be handled in general Spring MVC Controller.
-Apart from making response to incomming message, application can publish message at any point of the program by using an injected `SimpMessagingTemplate` instance.
+Apart from making response to incoming message, application can publish message at any point of the program by using an injected `SimpMessagingTemplate` instance.
 The following controller shows te